Competition Details

 Disbursement of Cash Awards – Post Competition:

-University Participation and Faculty Advisor Involvement
+University Participation and Faculty Mentor Involvement

 Schools will not be charged a fee to participate in the experience.
 Any local expenses associated with the teams, if any, are the responsibility of the school.
-Each participating school is required to bring at least one faculty mentor per student team to participate in the competition.
-Student teams and faculty mentors must have internet access to participate.

 Investor Expert Expectations